-Before long the first passengers have to give up and they run out to “feed the sharks”.
-And the two hard-looking islanders turns into perfect, caring nurses.
+It doesn’t take long before the first passengers have to give up and they run outside to “feed the sharks” and the two hard-looking islanders turn into perfect, caring nurses.
 They help people outside, bring bags and pat foreheads with cold cloths.

-I start to feel nauseous.
-As a child I used to go sailing with my father and I’ve never been seasick – this is not going to be the first time!
+I start to feel nauseous however as a child I used to go sailing with my father and I’ve never been seasick.
+I tell myself that this is not going to be the first time!

-I “interlock” myself between two chairs so that I move WITH the boat without thinking about it and I turn up the music on my phone.
-Loud – so I hear nothing but “Sort Sol”.
+Somehow I manage to “interlock” myself between two chairs so that I move WITH the boat without thinking about it and I turn up the music on my phone so load that all I hear is “Sort Sol”.
 Then I slowly “rock my way” across to Stewart Island.

-On solid ground I ask one of the tattooed guys; on a scale from 1-10 how bad was this crossing.
-They said 7….
+On solid ground I ask one of the tattooed guys how he would rate this crossing on a scale from 1-10.
+He says 7 where 10 is not-crossing at all….
 To this day I still haven’t worked out whether they were just trying to be nice….